-- Utilize all ad extensions possible;
+- Utilize all ad extensions possible; and

 Ensuring you keep up with all of the above will help mitigate losses on missing search term data and negative keywords research.

 For instance, reviewing our account pre- vs. post-change, we’re seeing about 45% of our eCommerce accounts improve in ROAS.
-However, where we’re seeing decreases, for the most part, it’s either accounts that are seasonal, are expanding by testing new strategies (which tend to start at a lower ROAS), or are showing minor fluctuations.
-Our lead gen accounts are showing improvements on 40% of the accounts, where the other 60% are either accustomed to showing more significant swings in CPA month over month or are seasonal.
+However, where we’re seeing decreases (for the most part) is in accounts that are seasonal, are expanding by testing new strategies (which tend to start at a lower ROAS), or are showing minor fluctuations.
+Our lead-gen accounts are showing improvements on 40% of the accounts, where the other 60% are either accustomed to more significant swings in cost-per-action (CPA) month over month or are seasonal.